umccr/htsget-rs/htsget-config/README.md

 Advanced configuration options also support environment variables.
 Generally, options separated by `.` in a config file are separated by `_` in the corresponding environment variable.
 For example, to set the ticket server allow origins, use `HTSGET_TICKET_SERVER_CORS_ALLOW_ORIGINS`.
-It is not recommended to set regex-based locations using environment variables because the variables needs to contain the nested array structure of regex locations.
+It is not recommended to set regex-based locations using environment variables because the variables needs to contain the nested array structure of storage backends.

 ### As a library

 This crate reads config files and environment variables using [figment], and accepts command-line arguments using clap.
 The main function for this is `from_config`, which is used to obtain the `Config` struct.
-The crate also contains the `regex_resolver` abstraction, which is used for matching a query ID with regex, and changing it by using a substitution string.
+The crate also contains the `resolver` abstraction, which is used for matching a query ID with regex, and changing it by using a substitution string.
+Advanced configuration options are specified in the [`advanced.rs`][advanced] submodule.

+[advanced]: src/config/advanced/mod.rs
 [figment]: https://github.com/SergioBenitez/Figment

 ### Feature flags

 This crate has the following features:
-* `s3-storage`: used to enable `S3Storage` functionality.
+* `s3-storage`: used to enable `S3` functionality.
-* `url-storage`: used to enable `UrlStorage` functionality.
+* `url-storage`: used to enable `Url` functionality.
 * `experimental`: used to enable experimental features that aren't necessarily part of the htsget spec, such as Crypt4GH support through `C4GHStorage`.

 ## License